ufowam/pairit/README.md

 After the pitch, one of the Microsoft judges asked us why not just use RDP?
 It took us a moment to realize what he was suggesting was windows Remote Desktop Protocol as a viable solution to our problem instead.
-The problem with RDP is of course you have to have a windows OS (or be willing to install additional software on other OS's like linux), configure your firewalls, install additional software for an IDE, and then give some remote user full access to your computer (no thanks).
+Our problems with RDP is of course you have to have a windows OS (or be willing to install additional software on other OS's like linux), configure your firewalls, install additional software for an IDE, and then give some remote user full access to your computer (no thanks).
-Instead PairIT seeks to be a light weight solution with no strings attached, you simply need a web browser!
+Instead PairIT seeks to be a light weight solution with no strings attached, you simply need a web browser.

 ##Hackathon Results

-The feedback from the judges was mostly positive.
+We recieved feedback from the judges almost immediately and we were happy to find that it was mostly positive.
+* "Liked the presentation with story off the top.
+Most importantly, there is a real need for this.
+As for name, needs some work!"
+* "Cool."
+* "Great idea..
+I'm old I think it'll be hard to get people to change off rdp initially"
+* "Awesome live demo; Good to play on strengths of what you would use; Showed full use case and workflow for programmers."
+* "Cool tech but can you use it on projects?
+Nice work for a weekend."

 Warning